amstan/qoi-fpga/README.md

 More info at https://qoiformat.org.

-# QOI targeted to FPGAs!
+# QOI targeted to FPGAs

 ## Verilog